opnchaudhary/parasnath.com.np/src/_posts/2020-01-20-linux-commands-for-beginners.markdown

     ```

 &nbsp;
-* Monitoring
+* **Monitoring**
-    Let's now look at some of the monitoring commands.
+    Let’s now look at some of the monitoring commands.

-    Let's find out the memory usage of the system.
-We will see the total RAM available and it's use space along with details of swap space.
+    Let’s find out the memory usage of the system.
+We will see the total RAM available and it’s use space along with details of swap space.
 For this purpose, we use the **free** command as follows:
     ```bash
     $ free
     ```
-    Next, let's find the total disk usage of our system.
+    Next, let’s find the total disk usage of our system.
 This will show you the different disk partitions, their size, and usage information
     ```bash
     $ df -h
     ```
-    Now let's look at the open process along with the information like process id, the user who created the process, etc.:
+    Now let’s look at the open process along with the information like process id, the user who created the process, etc.:
     ```bash
     $ ps aux
     ```
-    You can also use the top commnad to monitor the current process, memory usage etc.
+    You can also use the top command to monitor the current process, memory usage, etc.
     ```bash
     $ top
     ```